Scala Essentials

 Check your Understanding

-If val a = (1, 2, 4,11, "Robert",5,9,11,2.5 )
+If val a = (1, 2, 4,11, "Robert",5,9,11,2.5 ) then a._5?

 - No value , its wrong syntax